Specifics

 To become program and patient care clinical eligible, students must receive clearance by both a State and National background study.
 The two separate studies are:

 • 1) Minnesota Department of Human Services Licensing Division Background Study and Fingerprinting.
-The cost of this study is included in the cost of program course tuition and fingerprinting costs approximately $10.
+The cost of this study is included in the program course tuition, and fingerprinting costs approximately $10.50.

 • And

 • 2) National Background Study through Castle Branch.
-The cost of this study is $45.75 the first year ($26 the second year if needed), which the student will pay by credit card at the time they submit the required information online.
+The cost of this study is $50.00 the first year (approximately $29.00 the second year if needed), which the student will pay by credit card when they submit the required information online.

-Instructions on how to complete these two studies is sent through NCTC student email from the PN Advisor each semester.
+Instructions on how to complete these two studies are sent through Northland student email from the PN Advisor each semester.
 Students will receive the instructions for the background studies upon acceptance into the program.
 If you cannot find your instructions email your PN Advisor for assistance.
-EGF and Distance PN students email pnadvisor@northlandcollege.edu.
-TRF PN Students email trfpn@northlandcollege.edu.
+EGF, TRF, and Distance PN students email Kate Hallin at katie.hallin@northlandcollege.edu.

 What is the ATI TEAS® Examination?

-Students who have met other program specific requirements must also take the Test of Essential Academic Skills (ATI TEAS®) to determine if they have the entry-level academic skills and abilities to be successful in the nursing program.
-NOTE: The ATI TEAS® is for both Nursing students and Allied Health students.
+Students who have met other program-specific requirements must also take the Test of Essential Academic Skills (ATI TEAS®) to determine whether they have the entry-level academic skills and abilities to be successful in the nursing program.
+NOTE: The ATI TEAS® is for both Nursing and Allied Health students.

-If a student has taken The ATI TEAS® at another college/testing center, the student must have ATI email the official results to PN Advisor or TRF PN.
+If a student has taken the ATI TEAS® at another college or testing center, the student must have ATI email the official results to pnadvisor@northlandcollege.edu.
 There is a fee for this request.
 See the ATI web page and click on ATI TEAS®/Discover Transcript.

 PNSG Eligibility & ATI TEAS® exam results

-Students must achieve a minimum cumulative ATI TEAS® score of 50 to be considered for eligibility to enter PNSG practical nursing courses.
-If a student’s ATI TEAS® scores indicate that they are at-risk for success in the program, they may be declined program entry.
-Guidelines for determination of program eligibility, including the interpretation of ATI TEAS® exam scores, are subject to change.
+Students must achieve a minimum cumulative ATI TEAS® score of 50 to be considered eligible to enter PNSG practical nursing courses.
+If a student’s ATI TEAS® scores indicate that they are at risk for success in the program, they may be declined program entry.
+Guidelines for determining program eligibility, including the interpretation of ATI TEAS® exam scores, are subject to change.

 How do I register and pay for the ATI TEAS® exam?
 Where can I take the test?

-The ATI TEAS® will be administered 3-5 times per semester on the EGF and TRF campus in a proctored computer lab, or online (student tests from home while being proctored by NCTC testing center staff).
+The ATI TEAS® will be administered on the EGF and TRF campuses in a proctored computer lab or online (students test from home while being proctored by Northland testing center staff).
 Applicants are allowed to take the ATI TEAS® once per semester (Fall semester: Sept.–Dec.
 Spring semester: Jan.–May.
 Summer semester: June–Aug).

-Registration for the ATI TEAS® is conducted through an on-line registration system.
-Students not only register, but must make their appointments through the ATI website.
-Follow these instructions to create an ATI account and to register for the ATI TEAS® exam at NCTC.
+Registration for the ATI TEAS® is conducted through an online registration system.
+Students register and make their appointments through the ATI website.
+Follow these instructions to create an ATI account and register for the ATI TEAS® exam at Northland.

-There is also the option to test from home through ATI.
-This option does cost more than the campus options but does allow for evening or weekend testing.
-Register and take the TEAS with ATI.
+You can also test from home through ATI.
+This option costs more than the campus options but allows for evening or weekend testing.

 Visit the ATI website to register for and schedule the ATI TEAS®: